unavi-xyz/docs/docs/running-locally.md

 title: Running Locally
 ---

-This page will walk you through the steps to run a Wired client locally on your own machine.
+This page will walk you through the steps to run a UNAVI client locally on your own machine.

 ## 🏔️ Environment Setup